-BRO.
-JONES:-The ball that we opened at Odell two or three weeks ago is still on the whirl.
+BRO JONES The ball that we opened at I dell two or three weeks ago is still on the whirl

-'John Brown's body lies moldering in the ground,
+John Brown's body lies moldering in the ground,

-But his soul goes marching on."
+But ats soul goes marching on "

-But his soul goes marching on."
-Since I wrote you last, I gave two lectures at Knoxville, where we had not large, but very appreciative audiences.
-Mr. Mott, the wonderful medium of Memphis, Mo., had been there and given several of his astonishing scances and opened a good many blind eyes.
-The friends there are few and feeble, but warm-hearted and good in feeling and desires; among whom may be mentioned Messrs.
-Weth-erbee, Parmerton, Richards and Dr. Stevens -all except Richards, were converts.
-The next point of attack was at Canton, where I found a beautiful little city, and earnest, intelligent, influential and clear-minded Spirit-ualists.
-Dr. Rainny, who has a soul as big as a lake, met me at the depot and took me to his beautiful home where I found with him and his excellent little wife, one of the most pleasant homes I have found in my itinerant pleasant homes I have found in my itinerant career.
-On Sunday it rained all day, yet at 2 P. M. and 7+ in the evening, the Opera House
+Since I wrote you jast, I gave two jectures at knoxville, where we had not large, but very appreciative audiences.
+Mr. Mott, the wonderful medium of Memphis, Mo., had been there and given several of his astonishing gances and opened a good many blind eyes The The friends there are for and feeble, but on of con among whom may be mentioned slessrs.
+Wetherton erbee, Parmerton, Richards and Dr. Stevens all except Richards, were converts.
+The next point of attack was at Canton, where I found a beautiful little city, and eatnest, intelligent, influential and clear minded Spiritualists.
+Dr. Rainny, who has a soul as big as a lake, met me at the depoy and took me to his beautiful home where I found with him and his excellent little wife, one of the most pleasant homes I have found in my itinerant career.
+On Sunday it rained all day, yet at 2 P. M. and 7; in the evening, the Opera House was well,died with an intelligent and thoughtful audience.